-We’ve all been there, you know, holding on to that magazine from 2011 because there was an article or photo you were eventually going to get back to but never did.
+We’ve all been there, you know, holding on to a 2011 publication of some sort because there was an article or photo you were eventually going to get back to but never did.

 Allow yourself to keep magazines that hold value to you.

 - If the magazine has useful articles or tips that you’ll be using for a long time, great!
 Keep it!
 However, if there’s only 1-2 an articles/photos you want to save… you don’t ‘have to keep the entire magazine.
 You can just cut that certain page and save it in a designated binder/folder.

 Be sure to let go of magazines that you’ve already extracted the value from.

 Read the magazine front to back?
 Or, finished reading the only articles you enjoyed?
 Declutter it!
 It’s no longer valuable to you.

 Discard old magazines that contain expired information and/or out of date ideas/tips/trends.